Like All The Answers With Circled Letters Punnily

 What I didn’t know before I did this puzzle: never heard Coldplay’s album “Viva la Vida or Death and All His Friends.”
 Also didn’t know that Kirsten DUNST appeared in “On Becoming a God in Central Florida,” which has to be one of the great TV series titles of all time.
 It looks like it’s on Showtime, which we don’t have, so I need to know if it’s worth tracking down.
 Opinion?

-See Also Nou Words 5 Letters
+See Also Words That End With Dge 5 Letters

 Another day with a fairly basic theme concept, but with interesting answers to keep it from feeling stale.
 The revealer is DUSTJACKET, and as seen in the circle added, four two part answers flanked by DU / ST. I like all the entries – DUMMYWHIST, DUNKCONTEST, DUALEXHAUST plus DUEWEST as a clever way to include a fourth entry without weakening the grid design.